 Fiedler Fund of Nebraska (in honor of the late Don Fiedler): Four participants are selected each year and fully funded for all expenses (tuition, housing and travel) to attend the Trial Practice Institute.
 (Approx. $17,000 per year!)

 The Washoe County Group of Nevada awards two public defenders in Washoe County, Nevada full tuition and housing expenses.

 Nevada Attorneys for Criminal Justice awards full tuition and housing funds to one Nevada attorney.

 The New Mexico Group, sponsors full tuition and housing expenses for a New Mexico participant through private donations.

-Friends of the Indigent in Cincinnati, Ohio, is a privately funded scholarship started by Trial Practice Institute alumni in Cincinnati who were in the same group at the College in 1995.
-They found the experience so impactful that they wanted to “pay it forward” for others to attend from Cincinnati.
+Friends to the Indigent in Cincinnati, Ohio, is a privately funded scholarship started by Trial Practice Institute alumni in Cincinnati, Ohio who found the experience so impactful that they wanted to “pay it forward” for others to attend from the Cincinnati area.
 The scholarship is awarded to both private and public defense counsel.
 Private defense counsel are not only provided with tuition and housing, but also receive a $2000 stipend to offset lost earnings during the program!
 (Total awards of $13,825 in 2018)

 Oregon Criminal Defense Lawyers Association: Provides $500 tuition credit to two member participants.